 It depends on how you originally packaged the job.
 If you used dynamic job packaging, your new objects will be included because the contents of what you selected are determined when the job runs.
 If you used explicit job packaging, you must resubmit the job to include your new objects because the contents of what you selected are determined at the time the job is packaged.
-For more information on dynamic and explicit job packaging, see Packaging Your Jobs in the BrightStor ARCserve Backup Getting Started.
+For more information on dynamic and explicit job packaging, see the Getting Started.